By Danielle DeSimone

-It’s been 81 years since Sgt.
+It’s been over 80 years since Sgt.
 Dan Crowley first enlisted in the Army at the young age of 18, but the World War II veteran and prisoner of war (POW) was finally recognized for his service and sacrifice in January 2021.

 Crowley was stationed at Nichols Field in the Philippines before the United States had even entered WWII.
 However, the day after the U.S. declared war on Japan following the attack on Pearl Harbor, the Japanese attacked the Philippines and the U.S. Army bases there – including Nichols Field.